arpitdeveloper/KarmaProProject/README.md

 - Messenger part of app that allows you to receive anonymous texts.
 Texts can be replied to only if user has Karmahhpro version, not Karmahh version.
 Also wanting to implement a way users can reveal themselves in Karmahhpro if they chose to.
 Texts only last 24 hours unless buying pro version of app.

--Profile screens.
+- Profile screens.
 What others see and what you see for yourself (See pictures labels "overall-rating-profile and user-side-profile").
 Profile screen will depend on whether you are viewing your own profile or if someone else is.

 - User Search Screen.
 Basic Search by username with result display.